 - After selecting the application, click on the End Task button.

 This process was almost the same as the above.
 It probably will solve the problem of ejecting the CD or DVD.

 Too many third-party apps running in the background can slow down your computer.
 You can use the above steps to overcome this issue.
-Read this article if are you facing the Start Menu Not Working problem in your Windows 10 system.
+Read this article if you face the Start Menu Not Working problem in your Windows 10 system.
 This article can render you great help here.